 Although the Aventador is laden with state-of-the-art technology, at its heart it remains a supercar of the old school, a massively wide, impossibly low machine powered by a outrageously powerful and classic normally aspirated V12 – words that would have applied no less accurately to the Countach at its first public showing more than 40 years ago.

-Lamborghini also offers an Aventador Roadster variant, as well as the coupé, with a two-piece carbonfibre targa top weighing just 6kg that can be removed and stored in the Aventador’s nose.
+Lamborghini also offers an Aventador Roadster variant, with a two-piece carbonfibre targa top weighing just 6kg that can be removed and stored in the Aventador’s nose.
+There is also a 729bhp Aventador S and the ludicrously quick and sharp 740bhp Superveloce, while Lamborghini have also created a couple of special edition versions including the Aventador Pirelli and the Miura Homage.

-Outlandish looks aren't all that's required of a supercar, however, and the Aventador has some seriously competent rivals in the form of the Ferrari F12 Berlinetta, McLaren 12C and Mercedes-Benz SLS.
+Outlandish looks aren't all that's required of a supercar, however, and the Aventador has some seriously competent rivals in the form of the Ferrari F12 Berlinetta, McLaren 675LT and Mercedes-AMG GT.
 Does it do enough to justify consideration?
 Let's find out.